-Naples Bay: Roman history and delicious food
+Naples Bay: Roman history & delicious food

-The “Campi Flegrei “ (Phlegrean fields) and the Bradyseism phenomenon
+The Phlegrean fields and the Bradyseism phenomenon

-A unique phenomenon occurs in this area called “Campi Flegrei“: Bradyseism.
-Unlike an earthquake which makes the Earth moving horizontally, bradyseism makes the ground moving vertically, up or down.
-And this is how this Roman luxury resort went underwater due to the vagaries of the Earth.
-But it seems today a reversed phenomenon has been observed so that the ruins could be one day above the water… So don’t delay to enjoy this gift of nature!
+A unique phenomenon occurs in this area called “Campi Flegrei“: the bradyseism.
+Unlike an earthquake which makes the Earth move horizontally, bradyseism makes the ground move vertically, up or down.
+And this is how this Roman compound went underwater.
+But it seems that today a reversed phenomenon has been observed so that the ruins could be above water one day!

 The Underwater Archaeological Park of Baia: an underwater Pompeii

-I had the opportunity to scuba dive a site called La Corricella, which is right down the most stunning view of Procida.
-Down there I could see the volcanic origins of these islands as the rocks had clear layers of solidified lava.
-A cuttlefish tagged along at the beginning of the dive and then we followed deep walls covered in sponges and red gorgonian.
+I had the opportunity to dive a site called La Corricella, with a stunning view of Procida just before jumping in the water.
+A cuttlefish tagged along at the beginning of the dive and then we followed deep walls covered in sponges and red gorgonians.